cedaro/better-internal-link-search/README.md

 * Powerful modifiers included for searching additional data sources to make linking fast and easy (Wikipedia, GitHub, iTunes, Spotify, Codex).
 * Extendable so developers can add their own sources.

+### Instant Search (New!) ###

+On Manage Posts screens, typing in the search field will filter the list of posts instantly, making it much quicker to find a matching post, page, or other custom post type.
+Pressing enter or clicking the search button will continue to return posts using the default search algorithm (post titles and content).

 ## Shortcuts ##

 Type `home` or `siteurl` in the search field and quickly get links to those locations.
 Additional shortcuts can be added with a little bit of code in your functions.php, so if you find yourself linking to a particular URL over and over again, add a shortcut and save yourself some time!